The trick to crate training a rescue dog is to treat them like they are a brand new 8 week old puppy.

 Just enough room to snuggle down and chill out.

-When you bring your new dog home, you will want to introduce them to a room or two at a time.
+When you bring your new dog home, introduce them to a room or two at a time.

 Give them physical space to settle, but not so much that they are overwhelmed.